 FULL REVIEW: Tyke Toter

 The Tyke Toter is our top choice for everyday use around town.
 Easily attached to the seat post of a bike, the Tyke Toter quickly mounts to almost any bike!
-Those who ride with their seat bottomed out, however, will have to raise their seat about 1.5″ in order to install the Tyke Toter.
+Those who ride with their seat bottomed out (so that no seat post is exposed), will have to raise their seat about 1.5″ in order to install the Tyke Toter.

 PROS: